 In columns (4) and (5) of Table 11, we corroborate and quantify these findings in a regression framework.
 Children of interfering parents have present bias parameters β_i that are 0.09-0.16 points larger, corresponding to 13-24% of a standard deviation of children's present bias parameters.
-At the same time, the intergenerational correlation between the present bias of parents and children is dampened, reducing the estimated transmission estimates to transmission estimates of intertemporal choices for several splits in Appendix Table G.3.
-The intergenerational correlation is similar for boys and girls, and from mothers and fathers to their children and independent of the age of the child.
+At the same time, the intergenerational correlation between the present bias of parents and children is dampened, reducing the estimated transmission estimates to transmission estimates of intertemporal choices for several splits in Appendix Table G.3 The intergenerational correlation is similar for boys and girls, and from mothers and fathers to their children and independent of the age of the child.

-20As pre-specified, we impose a common utility curvature similar to Augenblick, Niederle, and Sprenger (2015) and estimate each individual's β_i and δ_i using the non-linear least squares model specified in equation (4) with $\alpha_i = 0.46$, as explained in more detail in Appendix H. For our main specification, only 5 estimations do not converge, while we cannot estimate parameters for 294 respondents, who always allocated their whole endowment to the sooner date.
-We present the distribution of the resulting individual-level parameters.
-Specifically, we (i) allow the utility curvature to vary between families and impose the same curvature for all family members, (ii) estimate the curvature for each individual separately, and (iii) impute structural parameters.
+20 As pre-specified, we impose a common utility curvature similar to Augenblick, Niederle, and Sprenger (2015) and estimate each individual's β_i and δ_i using the non-linear least squares model specified in equation (4) with $\alpha_i = 0.46$, as explained in more detail in Appendix H. For our main specification, only 5 estimations do not converge, while we cannot estimate parameters for 294 respondents, who always allocated their whole endowment to the sooner date.
+We present the distribution of the resulting individual-level parameters in Appendix Figure H.1.
+We also present results using alternative assumptions to back out individual-level parameters.
+Specifically, we (i) allow the utility curvature to vary between families and impose the same curvature for all family members, (ii) estimate the curvature for each individual separately, and (iii) impute structural parameters for those who do not have any switching points, which prohibits the estimation of structural parameters.
 The results from these alternative specifications support our findings using our pre-registered specification that are reported in this section.

 21To take outliers into account, we winsorize the individual estimates for present bias and long-run discounting at the 75th percentile plus 1.5 times the interquartile range following Imai, Rutter, and Camerer (forthcoming), and control for an indicator for whether the restriction is binding in all of our regressions.
-See Appendix H.1 for more details.
+See Appendix [H.1] for more details.

 Figure 4.
-Intergenerational transmission of present bias and long-run discounting ighter is intergenerational transmission of present blas and long run abcounting
+Intergenerational transmission of present bias and long-run discounting